Table of Contents

 How is the Company Registration Number formatted?

-A typical CRN is made up of eight digits (numbers) or in some cases, consists of two letters followed by six digits.
-The exact mix is determined on the company’s structure and location.
-In the United Kingdom, based on where company is based and the company type, the format of the CRN will look similar as below:
+A typical CRN comprises eight digits (numbers) or in some cases, consists of two letters followed by six digits.
+The exact mix is determined by the company’s structure and location.

 Where can I find my CRN number?

-There are a several ways to check your company registration number, including:
+There are several ways to check your company registration number, including:

 Letters from Companies House to your company: Any official mail sent from Companies House to you will indicate your company registration number.